pschool-in/content/references/reading/reading-3-5.md

 1. Horse
 2. Dinosaur
-3. Snake
+3. Busy Bee
-4. Mongoose and the Hornbill
+4. The Beauty of Friendship
 5. Donkey and the Man

 # comp-4